DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

 ## **2. Visual Analysis: Histogram Layover**
 To further evaluate the model, we **compared the histograms of predicted probabilities** for locations where fires occurred and where they did not.

- -A well-functioning wildfire risk model should show clear separation between fire-prone and non-fire zones when probability histograms for each category are overlaid on the same chart.
-If the model is effective, areas classified as high hazard should consistently display higher burn probabilities than those classified as low hazard.
-However, if significant overlap exists between the distributions, it indicates that the model lacks discriminatory power and cannot reliably differentiate between areas with historically high and low fire occurrences.
-This failure further undermines the model’s credibility and reinforces the need for improved validation techniques using long-term wildfire data.
+- If the fire liklihood can distinguish between fire and non-fire zones then there should be clear seperation of probabilities when overlapping the histogram of historical fire and non-fire probability outputs.
+- Significant probability overlap indicates the model cannot distinguish between fire and non fire zones.

 This **histogram analysis** helps determine if the model provides meaningful insights or if it fails to separate fire-prone areas from non-fire areas.